OPEN CALL FOR THE COMMUNITY ART PROJECT “THE LAND WE CARRY”

 BACKGROUND

-This year’s Magic Carpets project at Jam Factory Art Center focuses on two key social-cultural practices — gardening and cooking — at the intersection with artistic expression.
+This year’s Magic Carpets project at Jam Factory Art Center focuses on two key communal and cultural practices — gardening and cooking — at the intersection with artistic expression.

-Russia’s full-scale invasion of Ukraine has resulted in vast areas of lost, abandoned, and mined land across occupied, de-occupied, and frontline territories.
-Since 2014, thousands of people displaced from their homes have found ways to cope with loss by “re-creating” their sense of home in new places — through gardening, which helps rebuild familiar environments, and through cooking and sharing food, as performative acts that awaken memory through taste and smell.
+Russia’s full-scale invasion of Ukraine has resulted in vast areas of lost, abandoned, and mine-filled land across occupied, de-occupied, and frontline territories.
+Since 2014, thousands of people displaced from their homes have found ways to cope with their loss by “re-creating” their sense of home in new places — through gardening, which helps build familiar environments in new living situations, and through cooking and sharing food, as performative acts that evoke memory through taste and aroma.

-Family recipes, seasonal holidays, and local dishes become ways of preserving and sharing cultural heritage and memory from Ukraine’s regions and national communities.
+Family recipes, seasonal holidays, and local dishes became the ways of preserving and sharing cultural heritage and memory from different regions and national communities within Ukraine.

-The invited artists will work with participants’ stories using various artistic media — in a space of trust and safety.
+The invited artists will work with participants’ stories using various art media in a space of trust and safety.

 ABOUT THE PROGRAM